The Role of a Mentor in a Post-Pandemic World

 - The better you know yourself, the more people know about you, the more open and effective your communication and working relationship will be.

-- One of the key functions of mentors is to assist their mentees to apply what they are learning in school/the work place to every day life.
+- One of the key functions of mentors is to assist their mentees to apply what they are learning in school or the the work place to every day life.
 Mentors can broaden their mentees’ knowledge by providing opportunities to explore new situations, new places, new cultures.
 Mentors will, therefore, be assisting mentees to translate their life experiences into learning opportunities.

 - The key challenge for both mentors and mentees is to move out of their comfort zones.